Circuit Breakers, Illiquidity, and the COVID-19 Crisis

 58 Pages Posted: 20 Jan 2021 Last revised: 14 Feb 2022

 Date Written: January 19, 2021

-Designed to curb extraordinary volatility, (stock-level) circuit breakers lead to unnecessary trading halts, which have been prevalent during the recent COVID-19 crisis.
-More importantly, while created to accommodate the dissemination of fundamental information to market participants, most trading halts turn out to be illiquidity events.
-Halts further lead to decreases in liquidity, and impede short-term price efficiency, with results being more pronounced in smaller, less liquid securities.
-Finally, trading halts in (some of the) S&P500 constituents are associated with jumps in SPY (SPY is an ETF that tracks the S&P500), a finding that has further implications for risk management.
-The paper concludes by providing some guidance on how to improve the existing market mechanism design in dealing with rare events such as the COVID-19 crisis.
+While designed to curb extraordinary volatility, I find that circuit breakers lead to unnecessary trading halts, especially during the COVID-19 crisis.
+Although created to accommodate the release of fundamental information to the market, most halts turn out to be illiquidity events.
+Halts further harm liquidity and impede short-term price efficiency.
+The channels through which liquidity gets depleted during the crisis include dark trading activity and the use of Intermarket Sweep Orders (ISOs).
+Also, halts in the S&P500 constituents are associated with jumps in SPY (an ETF that tracks the S&P500), a finding that has further implications for risk management.
+I conclude by providing guidance on how to refine the existing market mechanism to improve market quality and better deal with rare events.

-Keywords: Circuit breakers, volatility, liquidity, jumps, trading halts, market mechanism design, big data, COVID-19
+Keywords: Circuit breakers, trading halts, volatility, liquidity, jumps, dark pools, ISOs, big data, market mechanism design, COVID-19, policy and regulation

 JEL Classification: C14, C22, G12, G14